stochnet/stochnet.github.io/d2r/lit-javelin-amazon.md

 **Remarks**

 1. +24 javelin skill levels: +1 from helm, +1 from amulet, +2 from armor, +2 from shield, +4 from weapon, +2 from gloves, +3 from Torch, +1 from Annihilus, +7 from skill charms, and +1 from Battle Command on Call to Arms.

 2. -40% enemy lightning resistance: -25% from helm, -15% from weapon.

 3. +40% increased attack speed: +20% from gloves, +20% from amulet.

 4. +68% faster cast rate: +25% from helm, +35% from shield, +10% from ring.

-5. Thunderstroke versus [Titan's Revenge](https://diablo.fandom.com/wiki/Titan%27s_Revenge): Titan's Revenge is a usual choice for Javelin Amazon, with a major reason due to its greater quantity and self-replenish.
-However, Thunderstroke becomes better now since its quantity is increased, plus its reduction on enemy lightning resistance and increased attack speed.
+5. Thunderstroke versus [Titan's Revenge](https://diablo.fandom.com/wiki/Titan%27s_Revenge): Titan's Revenge used to be a common choice for Javelin Amazons, mainly due to its greater quantity and self-replenish.
+However, Thunderstroke becomes better now since its quantity has been increased to a usable level, plus its reduction on enemy lightning resistance and increased attack speed are very useful attributes to Javelin Amazons.

 6. Amulet and ring combination: Can also use [Bul-Kathos' Wedding Band](https://diablo.fandom.com/wiki/Bul-Kathos'_Wedding_Band) for +1 All Skills and 5% life leech.
-This requires using a caster amulet for 8% faster cast rate (but this loses 20% increased attack speed from Highlord's Wrath).
+This requires using a caster amulet for 8% faster cast rate (but this loses 20% increased attack speed from Highlord's Wrath) which may also provide some mana leech for better effect.
 Since faster cast rate is only to slightly increase the Amazon's movement speed rather than her attack speed, Thunderstroke is better for increasing damage.

-8. Jewelers Monarch of Deflecting: 4 sockets with lightning facets (hence -20% enemy lightning resistance and +20% lightning damage), 30% faster block rate, and 20% increased chance of blocking.
+7. Jewelers Monarch of Deflecting: 4 sockets with lightning facets (hence -20% enemy lightning resistance and +20% lightning damage), 30% faster block rate, and 20% increased chance of blocking.
 It provides more reduction on enemy lightning resistance.
-However, it requires more stat points in dexterity to reach the ideal 75% blocking rate, and needs mana and resistance from other gears and charms.
+However, it requires more stat points in dexterity to reach the ideal 75% blocking rate.
+However, the Amazon needs mana and resistance from other gears and charms.

 ## Mercenary